-After seeing a variety of “Man-Packs” online, I decided to construct my own using the concept shown by Matt M0LMK and you can see the results of my efforts below – The primary requirement was for the FT-857 to be protected during transport and to take the LDG ATU and a 7Ah battery.
-There are lots of other examples of “Go-Packs” online – including 19″ flight-case style.
-As I wanted something to fit inside my backpack and/or bike panniers, the emphasis was on a small size.
+After seeing a variety of “Man-Packs” online, I decided to construct my own using the concept shown by Matt M0LMK and you can see the results of my efforts below – The primary requirement was for the safe transport of my FT-857 along with the LDG ATU and a 7Ah/12Ah battery.

 Cutting the pipe was quite easy using a basic rotary pipe cutter.
-Making sure that you have enough room inside the frame is definitely a case of measure twice cut once – and I didn’t make any detailed plans, just making it up as I went along…
+Making sure that you have enough room inside the frame is definitely a case of measure twice cut once – and I didn’t make any detailed plans, preferring to make it up as I went along.

-Also, let gravity do the work – Solder the joints that face upwards first, let the whole frame cool down (around 15 minutes, copper retains heat!) and then rotate and solder the rest.
-15 minutes is about right for letting it cool down, the whole frame stays hot for a considerable time, so be careful what you touch.
+It’s best to let gravity do the work – Solder the joints that face upwards first, let the whole frame cool down (for around 15 minutes, – who knew that copper was such a good conductor of heat?!), then rotate and solder the rest.
+You can easily go-over any iffy solder joints.

 I’m pleased to say that it fits nicely into both my backpack and bike panniers – There’s room for the FT-857D, LDG YT-100 ATU and a 7Ah or 12Ah SLAB.
-Parts used were 15mm copper water pipe (from Homebase) – It’s deceiving just how much pipe you actually need!
-I used just under 4m (bought in 2x 2m lengths) plus 8 elbow joints and 20 Tee sections.
+Parts used were 15mm copper water pipe – and it’s deceiving just how much of it you actually need.
+I used just under 4m plus 8 elbow joints and 20 Tee sections.
 That’s about £28 of bits if you’ve got the tools and other bits to hand.
-If you have to buy everything from scratch, you’re looking at about £70.
-I used a cheap pipe cutter which I already had in the toolbox.
-The aluminium plate (£2ea) came from Aerial Parts of Colchester.
+The aluminium plates were a custom purchase (at £2ea) from Aerial Parts of Colchester.

-Here it is, sprayed black using “stove paint” from Homebase – I could have cleaned the pipe better after soldering as the flux residue prevents the paint from adhering properly.
+Here it is, sprayed using black “stove paint” from the local DIY store – I could have cleaned the pipe better after soldering as the flux residue prevents the paint from adhering properly.
 It’s possible to move the paint like it’s still wet – So, if you think you’ve scrubbed the pipe plenty, scrub it all over again just to be sure.
-Still, for a first-go, it’s not ‘arf bad… I’ve since given the frame another rub-down and applied 2 coats of Hammerite “Direct to Rust” (black, hammered) spray.
+Still, for a first-go, it’s not ‘arf bad.
+I’ve since given the frame another rub-down and applied 2 coats of Hammerite “Direct to Rust” (black, hammered) spray.

 The LDG ATU rests on the rear feet of the FT-857 and against the front bar of the frame.
 I add a piece of cloth between the ATU and bar during transport to prevent vibrations – The whole lot just about fits into the fram and the backpack!
 A late-addition was a mic clip attached to the left-hand side – This was a junkbox item that I thought would be useful to have.